 Cumulonimbus clouds

 These are cumulus clouds with great vertical height.
-Often referred to as thunder clouds these clouds bring heavy rain that last for a maximum half hour.
+Often referred to as thunder clouds these clouds bring heavy rain that lasts for a maximum of half hour.

 Virga precipitation